sandra-calvo/smarthomes/README.md

-# IBM Cloud :cloud: and SMART HOMES :house_with_garden:
+# IBM Cloud :cloud: and Smart Homes:house_with_garden:
 ## Mimmitkoodaa workshops

 In this guide: